KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

 Associating a Spatial driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As just seen, to filter on data visualization a user needs to associate an ananlytical driver using the "Document analytical driver   details" area.
 As well as for the other driver you can use this interface to associate a spatial driver to the document.
 The procedure is right the same.
 When launching the document and opening the filter panel you will find the filter just set.
-Click on the icon   |image75| to open the map and select the geometric object (the State in the Example in Figure below) according to the chosen layer and   property.
+Click on the icon   |image75| to open the map and select the geometric object (the ``State`` in the example in figure below) according to the chosen layer and property.

 .. |image75| image:: media/image76.png
    :width: 30